How to hire a dental hygienist?

 License and practice guidelines

-As per the report from the U.S. Bureau of Labor Statistics 2023, the median annual salary of Dental Hygienists is $87,530.
-Job location, experience, education, and the facility setting will influence the salary of Dental Hygienists.
-Entry-level positions start at $77,052 per year, while most experienced workers make up to $110,175 per year, with the most getting paid in metropolitan regions like Alaska, New Jersey, California, etc. The highest-paying industries for Dental Hygienists include offices of dentists, outpatient care centers, and employment services.
+Entry-level positions start at $77,052 per year, while most experienced workers make up to $110,175 per year, with the highest salaries typically found in metropolitan regions such as Alaska, New Jersey, and California.
+The highest-paying industries for dental hygienists include offices of dentists, outpatient care centers, and employment services.

 Checklist to hire a dental hygienist